The Southwest’s

 | Ducts inside | Yearly | Professional clean |

-We’ve helped shops turn “likely citation” setups into passing ones with simple changes.
+Shops turn “likely citation” setups into passing ones with simple changes.
+A free assessment shows exactly where yours stands — no pressure, just facts.

 What do I need to know about NFPA 660 for 2026?

-Shop owners ask us this all the time — and now that NFPA 660 is enforceable as of January 1, 2026, it’s no longer a future problem.
+Now that NFPA 660 is enforceable as of January 1, 2026, it’s no longer a future problem.
 Here’s the plain-English explanation.

 Key Changes in NFPA 660